mourner/suncalc/README.md

 If `inUTC` is set to true, it will instead search the specified date from 0 to 24 UTC hours.

 ## Changelog

+#### 1.8.0 &mdash; Dec 22, 2016

+- Improved precision of moonrise/moonset calculations.
+- Added `parallacticAngle` calculation to `getMoonPosition`.
+- Default to today's date in `getMoonIllumination`.
+- Fixed incompatibility when using Browserify/Webpack together with a global AMD loader.

 #### 1.7.0 &mdash; Nov 11, 2015